-The Company's cash and cash equivalents consists of cash and cash equivalents held in bank accounts and short term deposit certificates of Guaranteed Investment Certificates with two major Canadian financial institutions that earn interest at variable interest rates.
+The Company's cash and cash equivalents consists of cash and cash equivalents held in bank accounts and short term deposit certificates or Guaranteed Investment Certificates with a major Canadian financial institutions that earn interest at variable interest rates.
 Future cash flows from interest income on cash and cash equivalents will be affected by interest rate fluctuations.
 Due to the short-term nature of these financial instruments, fluctuations in market rates do not have a significant impact on estimated fair values.

-At December 31, 2012, the Company held a total of \$27,367,356 (December 31, 2011 - \$44,314,644) cash equivalents which consist of interest saving accounts and Guaranteed Investment Certificates ("GICs"):
+At December 31, 2013, the Company held a total of \$12,626,938 cash equivalents which consist of interest saving accounts and Guaranteed Investment Certificates.